AbhinayMe/getstream-io-server/SECURITY.md

 ## How to Report a Vulnerability
 Preferred methods:
 1. GitHub Security Advisories (recommended) — create a private security advisory.
-2. Email: mindplus88@outlook.com (or use the project's configured security contact on GitHub).
+2. Email (use the project's configured security contact on GitHub).

 Do NOT open a public issue for security problems.